 The Okanagan Nation Alliance in collaboration with many project partners have been successfully restoring spawning and rearing habitat for salmon in the Okanagan Basin for over 15 years.
 Traditional Ecological Knowledge, best management practices, measured stream geometry and natural habitat features have guided these restoration works.
 This workshop will teach the math behind the stream analysis and hydraulics that directed the restoration designs and describe the planning, construction, monitoring methods and results.

-- Stream analysis, hydraulics and riffle design
+- Teach the calculations behind the stream analysis, river hydraulics and pool-riffle design

-- Project monitoring methods and results
+- Explain the projects monitoring methods and results

 - Robert Newbury.
-Newbury Hydraulic
+Newbury Hydraulics

 - Location: En’owkin Centre, Penticton, BC, Canada

 - Registration fees: 750$/person.
-Registration now open.